wadmes/agentic-context-engine/README.md

 ### 🌊 The Seahorse Emoji Challenge

+A challenge where LLMs often hallucinate that a seahorse emoji exists (it doesn't).
-Watch ACE learn from its own mistakes in real-time!
-This demo shows how ACE handles the infamous "seahorse emoji problem" - a challenge where LLMs often hallucinate that a seahorse emoji exists (it doesn't).
+Watch ACE learn from its own mistakes in real-time.
+This demo shows how ACE handles the infamous challenge!

 ![Kayba Test Demo](kayba_test_demo.gif)

 In this example:
-- **Round 1**: The agent incorrectly provides 🐴 (horse emoji)
+- **Round 1**: The agent incorrectly outputs 🐴 (horse emoji)
-- **Self-Reflection**: ACE analyzes the response without any external feedback
+- **Self-Reflection**: ACE reflects without any external feedback
 - **Round 2**: With learned strategies from ACE, the agent successfully realizes there is no seahorse emoji

 Try it yourself: